nerdschoolbergen/introduction-to-javascript/exercise-2/README.md

 * Try using the up and down arrow keys to navigate up and down the DOM tree
 * Try editing the heading by first selecting the `<h1>` element in the DOM tree view and then double click on the text "This is my heading".
 Type something and press enter to stop editing and display the changes in the web page.

-> Read more about the _Element_ panel In DevTools here: https://developers.google.com/web/tools/chrome-devtools/inspect-styles/
+> Read more about the _Elements_ panel In DevTools here: https://developers.google.com/web/tools/chrome-devtools/inspect-styles/

 ## 3. Creating and loading an external `.js` file